R

 Common Health Issues

 The floppy ears are a trademark of the Redbone Coonhound, but therein lies another possible health issue: ear infections.
-Luckily, checking the ears weekly for buildup, mites, and ticks are easy ways to prevent these issues.
+Luckily, checking the ears weekly for buildup, mites, and ticks is an easy way to prevent these issues.

 Putting a dog through genetic testing can answer most potential health questions for their future.
-Plus, with regular care, the lifespan of the Redbone Coonhound typically ranges from 12-14 years.
-Overall, you should look out for:
+Plus, with regular care, the lifespan of the Redbone Coonhound typically ranges from 12 to 14 years.

 Redbone coonhound female close-up.

-Checking your Redbone Coonhound’s ears weekly for buildup, mites, and ticks are easy ways to avoid ear infections.
+Checking your Redbone Coonhound’s ears weekly for buildup, mites, and ticks is an easy way to avoid ear infections.

 Temperament